music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 or
 because there is uncertainty with regard to precise values for these points.

-{% include plainExample.html example="./v3/examples/performances/performances-sample306.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample306.xml" valid="true" version=page.version %}

 A bibliographic description of a recording or metadata explaining how clip boundaries